souriya777/spotify-mobile-svelte/README.md

 HARD

+- fix when long-time-inactivity ""Request failed with status code 400"
+- feat(spotify-api): implement quota-limit with code `429`
 - utiliser le view transition API à la "svelte menu"
 - how to make bi-directionnel player ????
   ==> how to listen to push ?